mattvryan/cooperdb/README.md

 When leveraging an implementation of CooperDB, you _MAY WISH TO_ store arbitrary payloads inside Cooper DB.
 This is a perfect usage of CooperDB.
 You _REALLY SHOULD NOT_ consider retrieving content from CooperDB, as CooperDB implementations _MUST_ return null for any request to meet all three guarantees of CAP.

-You _MAY WISH TO_ consider that Cooper DB is idealy named for [D. B. Cooper](#DBCooper) for this very reason.
+You _MAY WISH TO_ consider that Cooper DB is ideally named for [D. B. Cooper](#DBCooper) for this very reason.
 It can accept any payload you send it, and send them to an unknown fate.

 # Informative References